idia640/presentations/week04/PITCHME.md

 - user goals
 Ware talks about "bottom-up" feature detection processes and "top-down" goal-driven processes.
 He also notes that these occur simultaneously.

 The lowest level feature detection in the primary visual cortex is sensitive to feature-level contrasts that can drive visual search.
+These are pre-attentive and start in the retina.
 The best features for pop-out include color, orientation, size, motion and stereoscopic depth.
+(I'll show a slide depicting a summarizing figure from Ware shortly.)

-Ware notes that we are senstive to all sorts of patterns -- not just shapes, colors, etc. but also temporal patterns in sequences and action patterns.
+Ware notes that we are sensitive to all sorts of patterns -- not just shapes, colors, etc. but also temporal patterns in sequences and action patterns.
 We also use our innate ability to understand visual, spatial, and temporal patterns in higher level concepts via metaphor.
 Ware mentions:
 - We can use a pattern such as closeness to mean 'similar' in a spatial context.
 Letters can represent sounds.
 - Colors can also be symbolic and somewhat culture dependent.
 (Red as danger, for example.)
 - More color saturation can mean "more important"

 Red-Green, Blue-Black, and Black-White are special because they produce the most extreme signal on one channel while being neutral on other channels.
 And, again, colors can carry additional cultural meaning.

 ---